A picture of a bowl filled with rice

 Precision Farming in Japan | How smart tools ensure full rice bowls

-Managing Mother Nature with digital farming technologies
+Managing Mother Nature with digital technologies

 Additionally, there are many variables that cannot be controlled on the way to a perfect crop: The effects of climate change are impacting farmers like Kawamura across Japan “making all steps of the growing season more challenging.
 And weather is the most difficult factor to consider in our planning,” he said.
 “We are working hard to make sustainable agriculture possible.
 But our traditional farming experience sometimes is not enough anymore.
 Digital solutions have become of great help.
 To cope with complex agricultural environments, especially with unusual weather, and make optimal use of pesticides and fertilizers, we need solid agronomic information and data-driven recommendations.
 That’s why we started to work with digital tools from ZEN-NOH and BASF.”